Updated On

 Learn More

-Once this warm-season grass has been established in your yard, it requires very little attention.
+Once this warm-season grass has been established in your yard, it won’t need much attention.
 Until then, using a professional lawn care service to fertilize your centipede grass is the best way to keep it healthy and growing.
-The reviews team has conducted extensive research, evaluating service plans, costs, customer reviews and more to help you find the best professional lawn care company.
+The reviews team has conducted extensive research, evaluating service plans, costs, customer reviews, and more to help you find the best professional lawn care company to care for your grass.

 Get Lawn Estimates in 30 Seconds